 A strong academic record.
 The minimum undergraduate GPA for admission is 3.0 but successful applicants typically have GPAs much higher than that.

 Sufficient focus within the field of history to enable one to select a "first field" from among the department’s fifteen established fields of history: Africa; Ancient Greece and Rome; Byzantine; Early Modern Europe; East Asia: China; East Asia: Japan; Jewish; Late Modern Europe; Latin America and the Caribbean; Medieval Europe; Middle East; North America; Science; South Asia; and Southeast Asia.
 Applicants must indicate their first field under “Primary Research Interest/Study Emphasis” on the Program Information page of the application.
 Applicants who are unsure which field to select should confer with the faculty with whom they anticipate collaborating.
-Applicants are asked to list a likely second field under “Secondary Research Interest/Study Emphasis” and to include a 2 to 7 word general description of their research interests (for example, “German intellectual;” “Colonial US;” “Social, cultural, family” etcetera) in the “Research Focus” blank on the History Program page of the applciation.
-Applications are read first by faculty in the applicant’s selected first field.
+Applicants are asked to list a likely second field under “Secondary Research Interest/Study Emphasis” and to include a 2 to 5 word general description of their research interests (for example, “German intellectual;” “Colonial US;” “Social, cultural, family” etcetera) in the “Research Focus” blank on the History Program page of the application.

 How to Apply:

 1. Start your online Graduate Application for Admission and Fellowship